 This barefoot-chic resort takes full advantage of Phang Nga Bay, a gorgeous marine national park, with its colossal infinity pool—and views of limestone karsts as far as the eye can see (not to mention a waterslide).

-The first summer home built on the shores of Lake Como in the 16th century, Villa d’Este is not only the best property in the region, but one of the most indulgent waterfront destinations in all of Europe.
+The first summer home built on the shores of Lake Como in the 16th century, Villa d’Este is not only the standout property in the region, but one of the most indulgent waterfront destinations in all of Europe.
 Lounging at the pool, a sparkling hub overlooking the water, is the main pastime here.

 The heated saltwater pool is the social epicenter of Splendido, a chic retreat that fully embraces the classic glamour of the Italian Riviera.
 Guests wading into its aquamarine waters or relaxing on its white loungers have postcard-perfect views over the yacht-filled harbor of Portofino.

 In one of the warmest—and most scenic—corners of Bhutan, Six Senses Punakha has a crescent-shaped outdoor swimming pool that makes an ideal gathering spot after a day of hiking.
 Its shape also mimics the region’s rice paddy terraces, which cling to the Himalayan mountain sides.